brkoztrk07/CSharpFundamentals/README.md

   -

 ## Updates
 Sorry for the lack of topics.
-I will add more content as I review and learn new topics.
+I will add more content as I review.

 ## Author
 - [Created by burakozturk05](https://github.com/burakozturk05):